Testimonial: Celebrity endorsements

 Celebrity endorsements have proven very successful in China, where increasing consumerism makes the purchase of an endorsed product into a status symbol.
-On 1 August 2007, laws were passed banning healthcare professionals and public figures such as movie stars or pop singers from appearing in advertisements for drugs or nutritional supplements.
+On August 1st, 2007, laws were passed banning healthcare professionals and public figures such as movie stars or pop singers from appearing in advertisements for drugs or nutritional supplements.
 A spokesperson stated, "A celebrity appearing in drug advertising is more likely to mislead consumers, therefore, the state must consider controlling medical advertisements and strengthen the management of national celebrities appearing in medical advertisements."

 Customer

 Testimonials from customers who are not famous have been effectively used in marketing for as long as marketing has existed.
 A past or current customer will present a formal "word of mouth" testimonial that a business can use in marketing and to build trust with future customers.
 Testimonials are incredibly effective when believed to be true, but a challenge is having the audience believe that testimonials presented by a business are given by real people, not fabricated by the business itself.
 Even so, testimonials, reviews, and case studies are still considered by most marketing experts to be the most effective means of marketing and gaining brand trust by small- and medium-sized businesses.

-Testimonials have reached an all-time high in importance as the internet is now a plethora of reviews (synonymous with testimonials).
-Websites such as Yelp!, Google Maps, TripAdvisor, and many more have become 'go to' places for individuals who are seeking other customers reviews/testimonials about a particular business.
-To put the growth of this industry into perspective, for example, Yelp.com's growth alone can be noted: Yelp.com has more than 71 million monthly unique visitors as of January 2012.
+Testimonials, in the form of online reviews, have become a part of daily life for most Internet users.
+Websites such as Yelp!, Google Maps, and TripAdvisor have become 'go to' places for individuals who are seeking customer testimonials about a particular business or product.
+Testimonials for products, sellers and services, in the form of written reviews and star-based rating systems, are often displayed on E-commerce platforms such as Amazon, eBay, Airbnb, and Uber.

 Instagram especially has increasingly been useful in distributing testimonials on products and places.
 It is done by making use of the tagging feature that directly links to the original brand or the particular location that the picture was taken.
 Moreover, the description of the pictures are also used to write either the review or sentences that complements the product or place.
 Users with a large number of followers are commonly targeted for endorsement deal requests that aims to create these testimonial posts, where in return, the user receives commission for 'advertising' the place or product.
 However, it can only be called an endorsement deal when the company or label contacts the user directly to create such testimonial post, and the user receives commission.
 This is becoming a trend in Indonesia, especially amongst users with at least one thousand followers, where some are now known for posting pictures with advertising purposes.